 From blank document to finished chapter.

-Every scene goes through multiple AI-powered passes — until language, consistency, and memory are right.
+Every scene is automatically refined — until language, consistency, and memory are right.
 Here's what happens under the hood.

 Write